 Related: Portability FAQ

 In almost all cases, when you switch from one carrier to another, you'll be eligible for the lowest price on a new phone from the new phone company.
 This means getting an iPhone for US$199-$399, rather than the full price, which is about $300 more.
-Most people switching from one company to another will take that offer.
-If you're only switching for lower rates or better service, but not a new phone, you need to know if your phone will work on your new carrier.
+Most people changing from one company to another will take that offer.
+If you're only moving for lower rates or better service, but not a new phone, you need to know if your phone will work on your new carrier.

 Assuming you are planning (or have been forced) to get a new iPhone as part of your upgrade, you need to decide what model you want.
 There are generally three iPhone models available--the newest, and the model from each of the previous two years.
 The newest model costs the most but also has the latest and great features.
 It will generally cost $199, $299, or $399 for the 16 GB, 32 GB, or 64 GB model, respectively.